 - Avoid long showers.
 It can strip your skin of its necessary oils leaving your skin dry.

 - Always pat your skin dry.
 Don’t scrub too hard.

 - If you’re in a closed, air-conditioned room, moisturize at regular intervals.

 - Buy products with emollient ingredients like Glycerin, Beeswax, Coconut Oil, Cocoa Butter, Lanolin, etc.

 As the name suggests, Combination skin is exactly that – a combination of oily skin and dry skin.
 It is characterized by the T-Zone, which is oily on the chin-nose-forehead, and dry on the cheeks.
-This would mean that your T-Zone will be a magnet for acne and the annoying blemishes.
-You may experience extreme dryness in winters and oiliness in summers.
+This would mean that your T-Zone will be a magnet for acne and annoying blemishes.
+You may experience extreme dryness in winter and oiliness in summer.
 The reasons for this skin type are using incorrect products, genetics, and climate change.

 Skincare routine for Combination Skin

 - It would be wise to follow two separate skincare regimes.
 Use mattifying products on your T-Zone, and moisturizing cream-based products for the dry parts.

 - Preferably use oil-free and fragrance-free skincare products.